What are the dates for the fairs?

 What is nightlife like in San Francisco?
 What is there to do?

-South of Market: SoMa bars like Powerhouse, Hole in the Wall, and the SF Eagle are infamous as part of the fabric of our leather scene.
-They each feature a particular slant on the community’s interests – Powerhouse is our traditional leather/Levi bar with lots of hosted club nights and great underground music, Hole in the Wall is the seediest of dive bars, and The Eagle features stiff drinks, rock ‘n’ roll and a sprawling patio for hot summer nights.
+South of Market: SoMa bars like Powerhouse, The Lone Star Saloon, Hole in the Wall, and The SF Eagle are infamous as part of the fabric of our leather scene.
+They each feature a particular slant on the community’s interests – Powerhouse is our traditional leather/Levi bar with lots of hosted club nights and great underground music, The Lone Star Saloon is the ultimate bear bar, Hole in the Wall is the seediest of dive bars, and The SF Eagle features stiff drinks, rock ‘n’ roll and a sprawling patio for hot summer nights.
+Looking for a fun drag show?
+Head to SF Oasis to see the best drag San Francisco has to offer.
 SoMa hosts some of the best sex clubs in the world, including Blow Buddies on Harrison near 4TH.
 Blow Buddies features theme nights of all varieties; click HERE for a complete schedule of events.

 Castro: Bars like 440 Castro (formerly Daddy’s) and The Edge make up the heart of leather Castro.
 Fur fans will relish in Sunday Furry Sunday or any number of other parties at 440 Castro.
 It’s a great “go-to” bar where you’re guaranteed a fun time among throngs of hot men.
 For a bathhouse/sex club experience, check out Eros on Market Street (between Church and Dolores).
 And, yes, that was Eros that was featured in the HBO series “Looking” – just like Folsom Street Fair!
 If you’re in the Castro by day, get one of THE BEST cuts, trims or shaves you’ll get in your life at Daddy’s Barbershop.
 The staff is one of the most talented and hottest in town.